vendrhub/vendr-documentation/content/core/1.0.0/reference/countries-and-regions.md

 #### SortCountries

-Sorted the Countries with the given IDs, but the given ID sequence
+Sorted the Countries with the given IDs, by the given ID sequence

 ***Signature:***